-Raven Canon, our founder, (also known as Crystal Tippens) was the first homeless woman to start a street paper, according to the International Network of Street Papers.
+Raven Canon (Crystal Tippens), our founder, was the first woman experiencing homelessness to start a street paper, according to the International Network of Street Papers.
 She was found dead March 4, 2017 just days after publishing the second edition of The Springs Echo. - Photo by Jamie Muth

 By Raven Canon